vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-platform-monitoring.md

 Kubernetes API metrics.
 It allows them to appear via `/apis/custom.metrics.k8s.io/` and be fetched internally by [HorizontalPodAutoscalers](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
-While Horizontal Pod Auto Scalers ship with built-in CPU and memory resource-based scaling, it is sometimes necessary to utilize custom application-supplied metrics to scale the application.
+While Horizontal Pod Autoscalers ship with built-in CPU and memory resource-based scaling, it is sometimes necessary to utilize custom application-supplied metrics to scale the application.
 This is necessary for scaling beyond the built-in CPU and memory metrics.
 The example below is based